-PEARSON: It is amazing the stories that I’ve heard.
-One father said to me he was beating his daughter with a belt and she was lying there on the floor, saying, “Daddy, it won’t help, it won’t help.”
-I’ve talked to the mothers of young women who have killed themselves, okay, put guns in their mouths because they could get no help.
+PEARSON: It is amazing the stories that I've heard.
+One father told me he was beating his daughter with a belt and she was lying there on the floor, saying, "Daddy, it won't help, it won't help."
+I've talked to the mothers of young women who have killed themselves, okay, put guns in their mouths because they could get no help.

 QUINN: It's now been several years since Pearson has pulled her hair out.
 She uses medicine, therapy and group support to fight the urge.